joemoose/dungeoneers.d20/docs/appendix-i-sword_and_sorcery.md

 - **WARD**

 	Manifest a shimmering, translucent shield around you or a target for as many combat rounds as anima spent.
-The ward provides an advantage on attribute checks to avoid magical effects and impairs damage from physical attacks.
+The ward provides an advantage on attribute saves to avoid magical effects and impairs damage from physical attacks.
 The ward moves with its target.
 The ward can be sundered and destroyed to negate all damage from a single spell or attack.
 The maximum size of the target warded is that of the sorcerer.
 For each additional anima expended, the size can be doubled,

 ### Dark Magic

 The anima required for sorcerous powers can be drained from another sentient creature.
 Doing so invites abomination and chaos into the sorcerer and increases their corruption level immediately by 1.
-A corruption check is required regardless of whether the invocation succeeds.
+A corruption save is required regardless of whether the invocation succeeds.

 Dark magic is not as efficient as draining anima from the sorcerer’s own body; two attribute points must be sacrificed from the host for one anima.
 The anima drained from the host can be combined with that from the sorcerer.

-If anima is drained from an unwilling victim, the victim must be restrained and, assuming they are conscious, can make an attribute check to resist the loss.
+If anima is drained from an unwilling victim, the victim must be restrained and, assuming they are conscious, can make an attribute save to resist the loss.

 ---